ipref/dns/README.md

     192.168.1.175   host12                      #= local
     192.168.1.177   host14                      #= loc

 The _public_ entries describe hosts that are public, accessible externally via their IPREF addresses.
 The mapping describes how the hosts can be accessed externally.
 The gateway may be omitted if there is only one in the local network.
-These entry are not published via DNS.
+These entries are not published via DNS.
 They're used for testing or for simple setups where DNS is not available or intentionally not used.

     192.168.2.87    host21                      #= pub
     192.168.2.88    host22                      #= public + 23a8-435cd